List of volcanic eruptions in Iceland: East volcanic zone (EVZ)

+Kolbeinsey Ridge (KR)

+The Kolbeinsey Ridge is a segment of the Mid-Atlantic Ridge located to the north of Iceland in the Arctic Ocean.
+It is bounded to the south by the Tjörnes Fracture Zone, which connects the submarine ridge to the on-shore Northern Volcanic Zone rifting center in eastern Iceland.
+The volcanic islands Kolbeinsey and Grímsey lie along the Kolbeinsey Ridge.

 Mid-Iceland Belt (MIB)

-The Mid-Iceland Belt (MIB) connects the East, West and North volcanic zones, across central Iceland.
+The Mid-Iceland belt (MIB) connects the East, West and North volcanic zones, across central Iceland.

 North volcanic zone (NVZ)

 North of Iceland, the Mid-Atlantic Ridge is called Kolbeinsey Ridge (KR) and is connected to the North Volcanic Zone via the Tjörnes Fracture Zone (TFZ).